Everything You Want to Know About Startup Funding Stages

 Series D Funding Stage

-There are not many startups that need to go through this stage.
+There are not many startups that need to go through this stage to attract capital.
 The Series D stage allows the business owners to attract investment for a specific purpose, for example, a merger or fulfilling the growth goal.
 If a startup hasn't yet gone public but is looking at an opportunity to merge with a competitor, it may be a good option to consider a Series D startup funding round.
 This stage is believed to be one of the best options for merging with another startup or using the growth potential to the full extent.

 Potential Investors in Series D Rounds

-• Late stage VCs;
+• late stage VCs;

-• Banks.
+• banks.

 The companies in this round can value from $150 million up to $300 million and are able to attract approximately $100 million of investment during this stage of startup funding.